BenGorUser/UserBundle/docs/configuration_reference.md

                     enabled: true
                 registration:
                     enabled: true
-                    type: default              # Also, it can be "user_enable", "by_invitation" or "full"
+                    type: default              # Also, it can be "with_confirmation", "by_invitation" or "by_invitation_with_confirmation"
+                change_password:
+                    enabled: true
+                    type: default              # Also, it can be "by_request_remember_password"
+                remove:
+                    enabled: true
             routes:
                 security:
                     login: